+Executing the application on an Android device by following the user instruction is obviously not sufficient for the purpose of application assessment.
+A complete application assessment is composed of static analysis and dynamic analysis.
+Fig.~\ref{fig:evaluationMethods} illustrates some common approaches to conduct application assessment on Android platform.
+The static analysis is to find a rough picture of the functionality of an Android application by analyzing source code, binary or other supporting materials such as the manifest file.
+While the dynamic analysis makes use of the findings from static analysis, and consequently unveils the runtime behavior of the target application \cite{batyuk2011using}.
+In this work, our approach to analyze the app and find the vulnerabilities of ADB workaround is initiated based on two potential concerns that we have mentioned above.
+We summarized our approach into four step:

-(1) \textbf{an analysis on the proxy activation;} This analysis could be done on reading proxy activation script if exists.
-The script could be either in batch file or bash script depends on which OS, Windows or Linux, to be run.
-Some apps do not provide script file to the user for Windows OS, for instead, a desktop application with UI is provided to achieve better user experience.
-In this circumstance, the Linux version of activation package is recommended to be download because script file is more widely used and possibly given on Linux OS.
-A simple and clear script file could disclose some details of the protocol of communication between app and proxy, such as the name of service proxy, the native executive file of proxy if any, and how the service being activated.
+(1) \textbf{Analysis on the proxy activation.} This analysis could be done on reading proxy activation script if exists.
+The script is usually a batch file or bash script, which depends on the OS environment, i.e. the Windows or Linux, to be run with.
+Some apps do not provide script file to the user for Windows OS, for instead, a desktop application with graphic user interface (GUI) is provided to achieve better user experience.
+In this circumstance, the Linux version of activation package is recommended to be download because the script file is more widely used on Linux OS.
+A script file could disclose some details of the protocol of communication between app and proxy, such as the name of service proxy, the native executive file of proxy if any, and how the service being activated.
 Besides the analysis onto the script file, the name, process ID and permission group of service proxy running in the background could also be found by typing command ``\texttt{adb shell ps}'' in ADB through USB to the device.
 Moreover, the port opened for the communication between service proxy and app could be found in similar way by typing ADB command ``\texttt{adb shell netstat}'' to retrieve all active network usage on the device.
-However, in this step, the pairing of process and specific port listening may not be able to be observed if multiple proxies had been activated, like the scenario during the case study of app III.
+However, in this step, the pairing of process and specific port listening may not be able to be observed if multiple proxies had been activated.